outsiderintrospector/outsiderintrospector/README.md

 > **👋🏻Hello!
 I’love to talk about the future, art and new ideas** 🔮

-🌎 I have a background in audiovisual arts , music and a Global Comunications bachelor’s degree in course 🔥 Interested in any kind of scalable projects and creative companies, competent in the Scrum mode and with personality type perfect for working on teams,with great ideas on the desk and a problem solving mind.
-I love to encourage my creativity and vision...
+🌎 I have a background in audiovisual arts , music and a Global Comunications bachelor’s degree 🔥 I love to encourage my creativity and vision...

 [![GitHub stats](https://github-readme-stats.vercel.app/api?username=jusebdev&hide=stars,issues&show_icons=true&theme=tokyonight)](https://github.com/anuraghazra/github-readme-stats)